Noah180/test123/rpc.md

 **Result:**

     {
       "enabled": true or false,(bool),if HD key is enabled, the value if true,else is false.
       "staking": true or false,(bool),if wallet staking token or not.
-	    "errors": "XXX", (string), any network and blockchain errors "currentblocktx": n,(numberic),the last block transaction
+      "errors": "XXX",         (string), any network and blockchain errors "currentblocktx": n,     (numberic),the last block transaction
-	    "pooledtx": n, (numberic), The size of the mempool "difficulty": n,(number),the current proof-of-work difficulty
+      "pooledtx": n,           (numberic), The size of the mempool "difficulty": n,         (numberic),the current proof-of-work difficulty
       "search-interval": n,
-	    "weight": n,(number), the total staking token number "netstakeweight": 0,
+      "weight": n,             (numberic), the total staking token number "netstakeweight": n,     (numberic), the total numbers of staking in the network "expectedtime": n,       (numberic), the time that to get the rights to cast the block }

+**Test example:**

+    ./qtum-cli getstakinginfo

+**Test result:**

+    {
+      "enabled": true,
+      "staking": false,
+      "errors": "",
+      "currentblocktx": 0,
+      "pooledtx": 0,
+      "difficulty": 4.656542373906925e-010,
+      "search-interval": 0,
+      "weight": 0,
+      "netstakeweight": 0,
       "expectedtime": 0
     }